linebender/linebender.github.io/content/blog/2024-11-04-tmix-10/index.md

 Also, with RazrFalcon becoming less involved, we’re losing a key source of knowledge about the code itself as well as the philosophy behind it.
 We look forward to hearing from people who use the various crates to understand how you use it, what you use it for, and what you’d like to see.

+For further discussion, please use the [resvg channel on the Zulip](https://xi.zulipchat.com/#narrow/channel/465085-resvg).

 ---